li9com/learn-docker/lab05-managing-container/README.md

 [vagrant@node1 ~]$
 ```

 Note!
-We will use this command often to clean the system
+We will use this command often to clean the system.

 ## Exposing container ports on the node